Astragalus mollissimus: Ecological and human interactions

 The plant derives its common name from its wooly stems and leaves, and its effect on the nervous system of livestock which consume it, causing them to "go loco."
 This is caused by an alkaloid it contains called swainsonine, formerly known as locoine.
-The plant is toxic both fresh and dried, and in addition to its effects on the nervous system, can also cause congenital defects and liver damage.
+The plant is toxic both fresh and dried, and in addition to its effects on the nervous system, can also cause congenital defects and liver damage in livestock.